Filtering by: M18

 JH_19Nocturnes-3.jpg

-Book of Nineteen Nocturnes exhibited a hand-drawn and assembled artists’ book of the same name; 17 years in the making, 500 pages long.
+Book of Nineteen Nocturnes presented a hand-drawn and crafted artists’ book of the same name, 17 years in the making, 500 pages long.
 Each of the 19 chapters are hand-bound into individual accordion books, containing graphite drawings, watercolours, ink-paintings, ink-jet prints and collaged text.
 Both the text and images were developed while traveling (often trekking) throughout Nordic Europe, Canada, the Himalayas and China.
 Although the story and setting are fictitious, both are heavily inspired by these places: the animals and vegetation, the landscapes and skies, and the shifts in weather and lighting.
 Echoing the genres of painterly and musical nocturnes, this book is driven by its ambient, nighttime setting – a realm populated by wandering monsters.
 It is about being lost, lonely and homesick.
 While relating to graphic novels and illustrated fairytales, this book is also akin to an illuminated manuscript or a grimoire.

 A tentative, uncertain, and vaguely autobiographical odyssey, Book of Nineteen Nocturnes tells a story of wandering, a search for belonging, that ultimately results in the discovery of one’s own very intimate otherness.
 At the intersection of Lewis Caroll, J.R.R.
 Tolkien, and Guillermo del Toro, this travel narrative draws heterogenous, aeonic memories of Earth’s deep time into a monstrous, supernatural and dreamlike universe.
 As in a post-humanist dream, trees show off their capacity for reason, sensitive matter mingles with the living, species fuse into complex hybrids that defy classification.
 In the form of a tale, he reveals a twilight world where “reality,” merging with dreams and diverging from appearances, becomes a fleeting concept, intelligible only through a differed or displaced gaze.
 In this sense, Book of Nineteen Nocturnes echoes a long line of philosophical interrogations of the real, whether the latter be cosmic, quantum, or metaphysical.